spinscale/elasticsearch-opennlp-plugin/README.md

 # Elasticsearch OpenNLP Plugin

 This plugin uses the opennlp project to extract named entities from an indexed field.
-This means, when a certain field of a document is indexed, you can extract entities like persons, dates and locations from it automaticall and store them in additional fields.
+This means, when a certain field of a document is indexed, you can extract entities like persons, dates and locations from it automatically and store them in additional fields.

 Add the configuration